morelir/Support-ticketing-system/README.md

 </br>

 ## ***About***
-Web application for support ticketing system, where each admin user can registering customers to the system by filling out the customer detail and attach customer profile picture via form in the admin panel page, then the clients can open new tickets in the system by filling out a ticket details and attach a fault picture via form in the client panel, then the tickets will be displayed to admin users in the admin panel page
+Web application for support ticketing system, where each admin user can register customers to the system by filling out the customer detail and attach customer profile picture via form in the admin panel page, then the clients can open new tickets in the system by filling out a ticket details and attach a fault picture via form in the client panel, then the tickets will be displayed to admin users in the admin panel page